 He has appeared on such shows as Today, Tonight, Tomorrow, Good Morning America, Oprah, and Face the Nation.

 With Jane Bryant Quinn, he co-hosted Beyond Wall Street, an eight-part PBS documentary.

-He has received the Gerald Loeb Award for Distinguished Business and

-  Financial Journalism, Harvard Magazine’s Smith-Weld Prize, GLSEN’s first

-  Valedictorian Award, and the Consumer Federation of America Media Service
+He has received the Gerald Loeb Award for Distinguished Business and Financial Journalism, Harvard Magazine’s Smith-Weld Prize, GLSEN’s first Valedictorian Award, and the Consumer Federation of America Media Service Award.

-  Award.

-  He claims quite a few Republican friends, but since 1999 has been Treasurer

-  of the Democratic National Committee.
+He claims quite a few Republican friends, but from 1999 to 2017 served as Treasurer of the Democratic National Committee.

 Quote of the Day

 Athletes make good sales people.
 There were once so many ex-jocks at one particular brokerage office that when somebody yelled, 'Check the tape!' (meaning the ticker), they all looked down at their ankles.
 Or so the story goes.~.